Plan proposes big changes in Iowa's congressional districts

-DES MOINES, Iowa (AP) — Iowa’s four congressional districts would include two that lean heavily toward Republicans, one that favors Democrats and one that both parties would have a chance at winning under proposed redistricting maps released Thursday by a nonpartisan agency.
+DES MOINES — Iowa’s four congressional districts would include two that lean heavily toward Republicans, one that favors Democrats and one that both parties would have a chance at winning under proposed redistricting maps released Thursday by a nonpartisan agency.

-The Legislative Services Agency has redrawn Iowa's political dividing lines to create a southeastern Iowa 1st Congressional District likely to favor Democrats by placing Linn, Johnson and Scott counties in one district.
+The Legislative Services Agency redrew the state's political dividing lines to create a southeastern Iowa 1st Congressional District likely to favor Democrats by placing Linn, Johnson and Scott counties in one district.
 In south-central Iowa, the 3rd District would slightly lean Democratic thanks to the inclusion of Polk County, the state's large population base.

-The new 4th District would grow even larger, increasing from 39 counties to 44 counties, approaching nearly half of Iowa's 99 counties.
-It has long been a Republican stronghold and would be even more conservative under the new map.
+The new 4th District, currently represented by Republican Rep. Randy Feenstra, would grow even larger, increasing from 39 counties to 44 counties, approaching nearly half of Iowa's 99 counties.
+Sioux City would remain the largest city in the district, which has long been a Republican stronghold and would be even more conservative under the new map.

 In northeast Iowa, the proposed 26-county 2nd District would gain Story County, home to Ames, and lean more toward Republicans.